Coding1610/React/Lecture_H/README.md

 2. Updating
 3. Unmounting

-Only use in Class Components.
+Only Use In Class Components.